TEN-framework/ten_framework/docs/ten_framework/ten_packages/extension.md

 The different stages of the extension's lifecycle and their connection to message handling are as follows:

 - **on_init ~ on_init_done**: Handles the extension's own initialization.
-During this phase, it cannot send or receive messages.

-  - Once all extensions have completed `on_init_done`, they collectively transition to `on_start`.
+At this stage, the extension can send messages and receive the results of commands it sends, but cannot receive messages actively sent by other extensions.

-- **on_start ~ on_start_done**: At this stage, the extension can send messages and receive responses to the messages it sends, but it cannot receive unsolicited messages.
-Since properties are initialized during `on_start`, you can perform actions that depend on these properties being set up.
+- **on_start ~ on_start_done**: At this stage, the extension can send messages and receive the results of commands it sends, but cannot receive messages actively sent by other extensions.
+Since properties are initialized during `on_configure`, you can perform actions that depend on these properties being set up.
 However, as this is still part of the initialization phase, the extension will not receive messages initiated by others, avoiding the need for various checks.
 Active message sending is allowed.

 - **After on_start_done ~ on_stop_done**: During this phase, the extension can normally send and receive all types of messages and their results.

-  - Once all extensions have completed `on_stop_done`, they collectively transition to `on_deinit`.

 - **on_deinit ~ on_deinit_done**: Handles the extension's de-initialization.
-During this phase, it cannot send or receive messages.
+Similar to the `on_init` stage, at this stage, the extension can send messages and receive the results of commands it sends, but cannot receive messages actively sent by other extensions.

 ## Implementing Extensions in Different Languages